 Some massage therapists offer or specialize in geriatric massage, working with older adults who have needs and conditions that require modification of standard massage techniques.
 While some seniors are still vigorous and active and may want traditional Swedish or deep tissue massage, others have conditions that require special attention.

 Although there's more than one approach to massage for older adults, age-related changes that a therapist needs to know about include:

 Specialized training prepares massage therapists to deal with the physical and mental changes that occur as a person ages.
-Basic geriatric massage training usually includes the following topics:
+Basic massage training for geriatrics usually includes the following topics: